 The food is also so damn good.
 They have a chicken and waffle sandwich that is sweet and spicy and tender, pretzels and beer cheese, and a whole lot of other excellent bar food choices done right.
 They have a great beer selection, and did I mention Old Fashioneds on tap?
 Welcome to your new fav summer hangout!

 - Watch the sunset over the Louisville skyline at Gravely Brewing Company

-In our opinion, Gravely Brewing Company is one of the best places in town to watch Louisville’s famously beautiful sunsets, since it’s high above anything around it and you have a completely unobstructed view of the city!
+In our opinion, Gravely Brewing Company is not only one of the best breweries in Louisville, but also one of the best places in town to watch Louisville’s famously beautiful sunsets, since it’s high above anything around it and you have a completely unobstructed view of the city!
 It’s nothing but you, sky, and of course, beer.

 Gravely Brewing Company offers a large selection of in-house brewed beers.
 Try a Tootsee Roll Pastry Stout, with a melt-in-your-mouth milk chocolate taste with a hint of hazelnut, or their Lavender Hill Saison, a pale beer with a hint of lavender and lemon.

 Outside you’ll find the Mayan Street Food truck to grab some delicious tacos or guacamole, and up a flight of stairs is a large patio on a hillside with some of the best views of the city.
 The brewery also includes a space for live music as well, so you may luck into some jams when you visit!

 - Watch the sunset over the Ohio River from the deck at Captain’s Quarters

 One of the best spots for river sunset-watching is at Captain’s Quarters, a gorgeous restaurant on the banks of the Ohio River off a scenic stretch of River Road.